decorJim/log8415-personal-project/README.md

 - delete any existing keys inside the repo
 - from your aws account create a new key-pair in .pem format on your local computer and add it inside the proxy-app directory
 - push it
-- paste the keyname at the variable in resource "proxy" keyname variable in main.tf
+- paste the keyname at the variable in resource "master, slave1, slave2, slave3, proxy" keyname variable in main.tf

 - type in command "terraform destroy"
 - rerun terraform init